OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Debugging Release Apps

-In the previous section we learned about how to setup a debugging environment on an iOS device using lldb.
+In the previous section we learned about how to setup a debugging environment on an iOS device using LLDB.
 In this section we will use this information and learn how to debug a 3rd party release application.
 We will continue using the [UnCrackable Level 1 crackme app](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/iOS/Level_01/UnCrackable_Level1.ipa "UnCrackable Level 1 iOS App") and solve it using a debugger.

 In contrast to a debug build, the code compiled for a release build is optimized to achieve maximum performance and minimum binary build size.
 As a general best practice, most of the debug symbols are stripped for a release build, adding a layer of complexity when reverse engineering and debugging the binaries.